 Government Payments and Benefits

-- CARES Act Economic Impact Payments: One aspect of the most recent COVID-19 relief law, the Coronavirus Aid, Relief, and Economic Security Act (or CARES Act), is an Economic Impact Payment (EIP) for most Americans.
-Please review our CARES Act guide that provides some general information about who is eligible and how much you can expect to receive.
+- CARES Act Economic Impact Payments: One aspect of the most recent COVID-19 relief law, the CARES Act, is an Economic Impact Payment for most Americans.
+Please review our Economic Impact Payments guide that provides some general information about who is eligible and how much you can expect to receive.